Two Dogs

 That would be something.

-The weapon’s pommel protrudes just enough for the gray-green glow of the engraved butt-cap to telegraph its presence.
-His old bandana, bound in place, makes a suitable cover.
-It won’t stand close inspection, but then, why should it?
+The weapon’s pommel protrudes enough for the gray-green glow of the engraved butt-cap to telegraph its presence.
+His old bandana, bound in place, makes a suitable cover that won’t stand close inspection.

 Shouldering his caboodle, it’s a load to be humping across inhospitable terrain.